ZhangChenLab/LAED/README.md

 ## Quick start:
 To reproduce the experiments in our paper, please down the dataset from [here](https://figshare.com/articles/dataset/single_cell_dataset/19787371]).
-The following example data are stored under a folder named DATA_DIRECTORY
+The following example data are stored under a folder named DATA_DIRECTORY.
+Data from same patients assigned to one folder, stored under the folder of the according leukemia type (ALL, AML, APL, CLL, CML).
 ```bash
 DATA_DIRECTORY/train/
 	├── ALL